JuliaModels/JModels.jl/docs/src/index.md

 # RFC: JModels.jl

 This document specifies an interface for statistical Julia packages.
-The goal is to create a generic interface for a wide array of packages.
+The goal is to create a generic interface for many (wildly) different packages.

 One main goal of this interface is as follows.
 Suppose that there is a Julia cross-validation package called CV.jl satisfying the JModels interface.